magic-tools/coretapper/README.md

-atogatog
+Coretapper
 ===

 _In memoriam cockatrice.de, mtgimage.com, and many other projects killed by WotC_

+DISCLAIMER
+---

-Atogatog is merely a study in PureScript, please don't deploy it anywhere.
+Coretapper is merely a study in PureScript, please don't deploy it anywhere.

-If you deploy it somewhere, please don't tell me about your deployment, so that when WotC goes turns on community favourite C&D-[blackmail](http://magiccards.info/scans/en/on/127.jpg)-shit-fan, all of us can honestly tell them that we shut our deployment down and don't
+If you deploy it somewhere, please don't tell us about your deployment, so that when WotC goes turns on community favourite C&D-[blackmail](http://magiccards.info/scans/en/on/127.jpg)-shit-fan, all of us can honestly tell them that we shut our deployment down and don't